*Updated 3-4-2025

 - Utilize Proper Closing Documents: Ensure correct forms, like an agreement addendum, are used to modify the purchase agreement.

 Seller credits are a powerful tool on the path to home ownership in the current housing market.
-For example, our team was able to secure a $27,000 reduction in the purchase price for a home buyer after doing an initial assessment for repairs needed to the foundation of a house in Arlington TX.
+For example, our team was able to secure a $27,000 reduction in the purchase price for a home buyer after doing an initial assessment for repairs needed to the foundation of a house in Arlington, TX.

-This specific property had a major foundation issues that were unaccounted for in the original negotiations between buyer and seller of the house.
 By retaining our scope of work and opinion of the repair work needed to be done by the potential new home buyers, a deal through an agreement addendum and the final purchase agreement was able to be made at a fair and reasonable contract price for both buyer and seller.

-By understanding how they function and when they are most advantageous, both homeowners looking to sell their house and home buyers to make the best decisions to achieve a successful closing.
 Our goal is to assist homeowners through every step of the home for sale process.
 We want to help to find the right solution for your situation, whether that’s a seller credit, repair needed, or something else entirely.
-Here at Bright Bid Homes, we offer free consultations to help navigate these choices.
-Our coverage area ranges throughout Texas from Fort Worth to Dallas and through up to Plano, Frisco and McKinney.
-Let us help turn your house into a bright opportunity!